-There are many fantastic stories about foreign adventurers in China in the last decades of the nineteenth century and the first half of the twentieth.
+There are many fantastic stories about foreign adventurers in China in the last decades of the 19th Century and the first half of the 20th.
 Elly Widler has to be in the top five, at least.

 He was the second son of David Jaffa, who’d been born in Constantinople, Turkey in 1855.
 At some point, frustrated by the anti-Jewish laws in Ottoman Palestine, where he was trying to do business trading with various Swiss-based companies, David Jaffa became David Widler and declared himself Swiss.
 Whether Switzerland ever knew anything about this new citizen is unclear!

 It seems that in the 1890s David got fed up with Palestine and relocated to China with his two boys – Naoum 'Ned' and Elly.
-Rumour has it that David set up a travellers’ inn at Kalgan (now Zhangjiakou) in Hebei, where a railway line had just been established.
+Rumor has it that David set up a travelers’ inn at Kalgan (now Zhangjiakou) in Hebei, where a railway line had just been established.

 Kalgan, in the late 19th Century, was a crazy town of about 70,000 bandits, robbers, Russian tea merchants, camel trains heading for or just departing Peking, and assorted adventurers, foreign and Chinese.
 A British diplomat passing through at the time noted:

 The Police in Kalgan wore white arm bands bearing the word ‘Police’ in both Chinese and English, while Chinese, Mongol and Russian (and other European) business people spoke a sort of bastardized pidgin Mongol to communicate.